MinhazMinu/recipe-app-api/step_by_step_documentation/09 Create User  Model/04 Implement user model.md

     PermissionsMixin,
 )

+# manage for user model
 class UserManager(BaseUserManager):
     """manager for users."""

+    # method for create a user
     def create_user(self, email, password=None, **extra_fields):
         """Create and save and return a  new user.""" if not email: